Try Hubstaff for 14 days

 In addition to managing your work-life balance, Hubstaff’s workflow management platform is an excellent tool for leading remote employees who live and work in different time zones.

-It isn't easy to gauge remote employees' productivity levels and task effectiveness on your own.
-But Hubstaff can help track work hours and weekly time for virtual teams.
+It isn't easy to gauge employees' productivity levels and task effectiveness on your own.
+But Hubstaff can help track work hours and weekly time for at-home and in-office teams.

 In summary: time mapping is a helpful time management technique that helps you keep track of your time, get more done, and find a better balance between work and life.
 With Hubstaff, you and your employees can plan better and see how well you use your time with task and project management tools.